Henry Ruggs III Scouting Report

 I’ve seen more consistency from Henry Ruggs III in his downfield blocking ability.
 On this play, Ruggs III sets a wide base with his feet, maintains balance, and drives through the defender to open up a small hole for the ballcarrier to run through for good positive yardage.

 Henry Ruggs III has a smaller frame, although it’s solid for a slot WR.
 Has elite athletic ability, explosiveness, and burst.
 He’s a pure athlete.
 Has elite speed that he uses to stay ahead of the ballcarrier and make blocks downfield.
-Has good ability to maintain his blocks and drive through defenders.
+Features a good ability to maintain his blocks and drive through defenders.
 Uses feet and speed to create separation at LOS, although he’s undersized and very raw at doing so.
 Defenders consistently respect his speed and play off-man coverage.
 Has a good catching radius and good natural hands.
-Has a very good ability to get upfield quickly from screens, flat routes, or crossing routes.
+Displays a very good ability to get upfield quickly from screens, flat routes, or crossing routes.

 Has an undersized frame that could work against him at the next level to fight through pressure and create consistent separation.
 Adequate ability to block on the LOS.
 Works best between the numbers, but extremely limited along sidelines or when fighting through press coverage.